Noah-Prowell/Predicting_prices/predict_auction_price/README.md

   - Regularization: Ridge and LASSO.

-You may use other models or algorithms as supplements (for example, in feature engineering), but your final submissions must be scores from a linear type model.
+You may use other models or algorithms as supplements (for example, in feature engineering), but your final submissions must be losses from a linear type model.

 ## Important Tips